 A longtime anchor at a Portland TV station is stepping down after nearly 40 years.

-Kim Block said in a letter to viewers of CBS affiliate WGME on Tuesday that her decision to retire comes nearly a year after she suffered a concussion in the driveway of her home.
+Kim Block said in a letter to viewers of CBS affiliate WGME on Tuesday that her decision to step down comes nearly a year after she suffered a concussion in the driveway of her home.